 Social media has gone mainstream.
 Everyone knows Facebook, especially with its IPO, even my mother-in-law owns a Facebook account now.

-From business perspective, it represents an unprecedented marketing opportunity that transcends traditional middlemen and connects companies directly with customers.
+From a business perspective, it represents an unprecedented marketing opportunity that transcends traditional middlemen and connects companies directly with customers.
 This is why nearly every business on the planet is now exploring social media marketing initiatives.

 Companies are already embracing social media, taking advantage of the platforms available be it Facebook, Twitter, LinkedIn, Pinterest or Google+.
 Generally, one will start off with building a following/fan base/circle to connect with netizens.
 But, the truth is – it is always easier said than done.

-To study how well these companies engage with local audience, a quick study on Twitter and Facebook were performed.
+To study how well these companies engage with a local audience, a quick study on Twitter and Facebook were performed.
 We have discerned that quite a number of these companies are under-performing, having low user engagement and are struggling to measure the ROI.

 It finally dawned on us that these companies somewhat underestimate how much time and effort it might take to maintain a social media channel and how to maximize its returns.